 It is important that the severity of bribery is made clear in your anti-bribery policy, with employees made aware that it counts as gross misconduct and is a sackable offence.
 Information on how to report potential bribery and the company whistle-blowing policy should also be included.

 If you believe your business is at risk of bribery, an anti-bribery policy is essential to ensure you are legally protected.
-Peninsula’s 24 hour employment law helpline can help you decide what needs to go in to this policy.
-For further advice, you can also take advantage of the online hr tool.
+Peninsula’s 24 hour employment law helpline can help you decide what needs to go in to this policy..

 Bribery act guidance from Peninsula